How to Read Aurora Forecast in an Easy Way!

 Kp is a global average, not a local measurement

 The Kp index is a planetary average, calculated from magnetometers located around the world.
-Because it is a 3-hour average, it can completely miss short-lived, intense aurora displays called substorms.
+Because it's a 3-hour average, it can completely miss short-lived, intense aurora displays called substorms.
 As researchers from the Swedish Institute of Space Physics explain, the most intense phase of an aurora often lasts only about 10 minutes.
 A 3-hour average simply can't capture that.
 For someone in the north, the aurora can be very active even when the global Kp index is low.

 The Kp Index was not created for aurora forecast